bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### Time to Seconds Conversion

-The `D*>S` and `S>T` menu functions convert between a Time object and the integer number of seconds since midnight `00:00:00`, which will always be a non-negative number:
+The `D*>S` and `S>T` menu functions convert between a Time object and the integer number of seconds since midnight `00:00:00`.
+This will will always be a non-negative number:

 ![ROOT > DATE > TimeToSeconds](images/date/menu-root-date-timeseconds.png)